Sign InSign Up

 Autism Test – Am I Autistic?
 (Self-Assessment)

-The autism self-assessment screening test for adults is a tool developed by Deen Mohd and it is designed to help individuals identify symptoms of autism spectrum disorder.
-This test is a short questionnaire or checklist that asks about your common signs of autism, such as difficulties with social interaction and communication, repetitive behaviors, and sensory sensitivities.
+This autism self-assessment screening test developed for adults is a tool that is designed to help individuals find out whether or not they may have symptoms of autism spectrum disorder.
+This test consists of 20 questions and is a set questionnaire or checklist about your behavior and life experiences, such as difficulties with social interaction and communication, repetitive behaviors, and sensory sensitivities.

-We believe that self-assessment screening tools are helpful for getting the first step toward the proper diagnosis of autism or any other mental health conditions.
+We believe that self-assessment screening tests may be helpful for making up your mind for the first step toward the proper diagnosis of autism or any other mental health conditions.

 Who Is This Autism Quiz For?